Pensionado Act: Similar programs

 In 1909, due to an overpayment by China to the United States of funds for damages caused during the Boxer Rebellion, the Boxer Indemnity Scholarship was established.
 It has its roots in an idea proposed by Edmund James, then the Chancellor of the University of Illinois.
 Subsequent payments made by China to the United States relating to the Boxer Rebellion were deferred, as long as they were spent for the scholarship.
 A school, Qinghua Preparatory School which was jointly operated by China and the United States, was opened to train students who would be traveling to the United States.
 This scholarship lasted until 1937; about 2,000 Chinese students were funded by the scholarship.

 During the Japanese occupation of the Philippines, the Japanese government sponsored students to study in Japan, with two groups being sent Japan in 1943 and 1944.
 The program was administrated out of the former American School in Japan by a part of the Ministry of Greater East Asia.
 Prior to departing for Japan, the students were disciplined by the Second Republic Constabulary to cleanse their thinking of anti-Japanese sentiments; this was conducted at Malacañang, but only after the students had passed individual interviews with a panel of Japanese officials which included General Wachi.
 In total there were a total of 51 students who studied in Japan under the program, referred to as "Nantoku" ナントク.

 In 1946, after the Philippines became an independent nation, thousands more Filipinos came to the United States for education through the Fulbright Program.
 The Fulbright exchanges have since become a larger program than the pensionado program.
 A similar but smaller program funding the education of Filipinos in the United States was done under the Smith–Mundt Act, which was specific for civic leaders.

 Inspired legislation

 In the early 21st century, legislators have introduced bills named after the Pensionado Act in the Senate of the Philippines.
 In 2010, Senator Miriam Defensor Santiago submitted the "Pensionado Act of 2010", which remained in committee.
-In 2017, Senator Sonny Angara submitted "Pensionado Act of 2017" which was referred to committee of the Philippine Senate in the 17th Congress, with no additional action taken; following the conclusion of the 17th Congress, Senator Angara submitted similar legislation titled "Pensionado Act of 2019" to the current Philippine Senate.
+In 2017, Senator Sonny Angara submitted "Pensionado Act of 2017" which was referred to committee of the Philippine Senate in the 17th Congress, with no additional action taken; following the conclusion of the 17th Congress, Senator Angara submitted similar legislation titled "Pensionado Act of 2019" to the 18th Congress of the Philippines.